shainagtherapy/simon-says/README.md

 ```
 Stretch Goals:
 * sharpen the timeouts and disabling of player functions when it's not the player turn
-* create a rapid flashing button interval to celebrate winning the last round
+* create a rapid flashing-button-interval to celebrate winning the last round
 * add more audio banter sound effects to cycle through when you lose
+* speed up Simon's sequence as the levels get higher for greater challenge
 ```